brettski/pico-8/README.md

 - **Clock** it's a clock with both analog and digital readout.
 This was a fun project working with circles of the analog portion.
 - **Mines** A Mine Sweeper demake.
 It kind of works, it's ugly.
 A few good nuggets in there.
 - **Mines 2** A Mine Sweeper demake again.
 Using the good parts of the first and adding multiple progressive levels.
 It's still ugly.
+- **Pivot Pico** A demake of Pivot XL (from Adamvison Studios).
+Its slowly improving.
+It's been fun to work on.
 - **Canon** A failed attempt at a Kitten Canon.
 - **Jones** A failed attempt at a "Jones in the Fast Lane" demake.
 - **IT Slug** A game about tech support hell.
 Garbage.